 Very much of it is written from a Western, often white perspective.
 The truth is no one group has a monopoly on what it means to be an expat.
 And no individual experiences are the same.

 And the truth is much of our experiences are influenced by our passports, in some circumstances.
 The experiences of an American expat can be very different from a Togolese one or a Filipino one.

 In addition, “How you expat” is also at play.
-Moving to a country as a diplomat can be a very different experience and expectations than if you move as an economic migrant or an international student.
+Moving to a country as a diplomat can be a very different experience and expectation than if you move as an economic migrant or an international student.

 That being said, I think it is super important to learn as much as you can from those who have experience with your new host culture.
 Talk to locals and learn the customs and get a feel for how they embrace their world.
-Also, talk to peers, or other contacts, who have experience can give you the information on how to survive.
+Also, talk to peers, or other contacts, who have experience can give you information on how to survive.